audibleblink/cryptoparty/walkthroughs/gpg_key_setup.md

 ## Ingredients

-* 1-3 USB Sticks with 4GB or more of space
+* 1-3 USB Sticks with 4GB or more of space.
+If you don't already have a Tails instance, you'll need 3.
+If you already have a USB stick running Tails, you'll need one additional stick.

 ## Preparation